MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-linear-model.md

 #### Using Dummy Variables in rxLinMod: Letting the Data Speak Example 2

-In Chapter 6, we looked at the CensusWorkers.xdf data set and examined the relationship between wage income and age.
+In previous articles, we looked at the CensusWorkers.xdf data set and examined the relationship between wage income and age.
 Now let’s add another variable, and examine the relationship between wage income and sex and age.

 We can start with a simple dummy variable model, computing the mean wage income by sex: